 Jan H. Lindelow, 67, has served as a member of our Board since February 1998 and served as our interim President and Chief Executive Officer between October 2011 and March 2012.
 Mr. Lindelow joined Tivoli, a unit of IBM Software Group, in June 1997 and served as Chairman and Chief Executive of Tivoli until the spring of 2001.
 He then became Vice President, Emerging Business Development for IBM until his retirement in 2002.
 Mr. Lindelow has executive experience in key markets and core technologies critical to our future success.
 From 1994 to 1995, Mr. Lindelow was President and Chief Operating Officer of Symbol Technologies, a leader in handheld computing and scanning technologies.
 He also served in several senior executive positions with Asea Brown Boveri (ABB), a global company delivering power, energy and automation technologies, from 1988 to 1994.
 Prior to ABB, Mr. Lindelow was President of Worldwide Sales and Service at Unisys/Sperry Computer Systems, a worldwide information technology services and solutions company.
 Mr. Lindelow serves as an active board member of several enterprises, primarily in the high technology industry.
-During 2012, Mr. Lindelow served as a director of the following private companies: Credant Technologies, and Troux Technologies.
-From 2007 until its sale in 2009, Mr. Lindelow served as Chairman of the Board of Directors of Vignette Corporation.
+During 2012, Mr. Lindelow served as Chairman of the Board of Directors of Vignette Corporation.
 Mr. Lindelow holds an M.S. in Electrical Engineering from the Royal Institute of Technology in Stockholm, Sweden.